Inflation in Serbia

 Serbia - Inflation

-FocusEconomics Consensus Forecast panelists expect inflation to average 2.4% in 2019, which is unchanged from last month’s forecast, and to average 2.5% in 2020.
+FocusEconomics Consensus Forecast panelists expect inflation to average 2.0% in 2020, which is down 0.1 percentage points from last month’s forecast, and to average 2.4% in 2021.

 Serbia - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||3.05||0.0 %||Dec 31|